token-tricksters/deep-learning-nlp/README.md

 #### Layer Unfreeze

 Layer unfreezing is a technique employed during fine-tuning large pre-trained models like BERT.
-The main idea behind this method is to gradually unfreeze layers of the model during the training process.
-Initially, the top layers (closest to the output) are trained while the bottom layers are frozen.
-As training progresses, more layers are incrementally unfrozen, allowing for deeper layers of the model to be adjusted based on the specific downstream task.
+The idea behind this method is to gradually unfreeze layers of the model during the training process.
+Initially, the top layers are trained while the bottom layers are frozen.
+As training progresses, more layers are incrementally unfrozen, allowing for deeper layers of the model to be adjusted.

-One of the motivations to use layer unfreezing is to prevent *catastrophic forgetting*—a phenomenon where the model rapidly forgets its previously learned representations when fine-tuned on a new task ([Howard & Ruder, 2018](https://arxiv.org/abs/1801.06146)).
+One of the motivations to use layer unfreezing is to prevent *catastrophic forgetting*—a phenomenon where the model rapidly forgets its previously learned representations when fine-tuned on a new task ([Howard and Ruder](https://arxiv.org/abs/1801.06146)).
 By incrementally unfreezing the layers, the hope is to preserve valuable pretrained representations in the earlier layers while allowing the model to adapt to the new task.

-In our implementation, a specific number of BERT layers were unfrozen at each epoch.
-However, our experiments yielded somewhat counterintuitive results.
-Instead of observing an improvement, we noticed a decline in performance.
-A potential reason for this could be the interplay between the layer unfreezing schedule and the learning rate scheduler.
-As the learning rate scheduler reduced the learning rate, not all layers were unfrozen yet.
-This mismatch might have impeded the model's ability to make effective adjustments to the newly unfrozen layers.
-As a result, the benefits expected from the layer unfreezing technique might have been overshadowed by this unintended interaction.
+In our implementation, we saw a decrease in performance.
+One possible reason for this could be the interaction between the layer thaw schedule and the learning rate scheduler (plateau).
+As the learning rate scheduler reduced the learning rate, not all layers were yet unfrozen.
+This mismatch may have hindered the model's ability to make effective adjustments to the newly unfrozen layers.
+As a result, the benefits expected from the unfreezing layers may have been offset by this unintended interaction.

 #### Mixture of Experts